 While filling them can be a bit of a pain, I like using clear plastic water bottles for a few reasons.
 First, the bottles are sterilized at the bottling plant, so as long as you haven’t been drinking straight from the bottle, they should be sterile.
 Second, it’s the perfect size to hold 2 liters of brine and half a head of cabbage.
 Third, with this particular type of bottle, there’s a taper at the very top, so if it’s filled almost all the way, there’s less surface area in contact with air (usually where mold forms).
 Lastly, because it has a lid (which you’ll need to poke holes in), you can shake the bottle every couple of days without using some kind of stirring implement that might introduce new bacteria.
 If you decide to use a mason jar, or other container, make sure you wash it with bleach and rinse it well before use.

-- First, we need to prepare the bottles.
+First, we need to prepare the bottles.
 Because fermentation releases gasses, it's critical that we put holes to vent the gases, otherwise your bottle will explode and you will have a nasty, stinky mess to clean up.
-For these plastic bottles, I just take a long pin, get it red hot over a burner and poke about 6 holes in the lid.
+I used a pair of 3 liter PET water bottles.
+To make vents I just used a hot pin to poke holes in the lids.